 The Prescription Drug Abuse Prevention Task Force has teamed up with the Indianapolis Colts to prevent prescription drug abuse by urging Hoosiers to pledge not to abuse or share prescription drugs.
-Join us in combatting this deadly epidemic by taking the pledge and you will automatically be entered in a drawing to win two free Colts tickets!
-And better yet, your pledge may also help save a life.

 "I am enthusiastic about our partnership with the Prescription Drug Abuse Prevention Task Force,” said Colts Owner and CEO Jim Irsay.
 “The statistics related to this issue in Indiana are eye-openers, and we hope we can use the Colts platform to get the word out and raise awareness about prevention."

 According to a study conducted by ESPN and the National Institute on Drug Abuse, former NFL players abuse prescription painkillers at a rate of four times the general population.
 While these NFL players are likely more susceptible to abuse due to the increased exposure during their playing days, the numbers are alarming.
 NFL players that struggled with prescription drug abuse include former player Dan Johnson and superstar Brett Favre.